AMartins87/genius-trivia-quiz/README.md

 You can see the live site [here](https://amartins87.github.io/genius-trivia-quiz/).

 The purpose of Genius Trivia Quiz is to test user's general knowledge through a variety of advanced questions.
-THe quiz is suitable for all those who would like to learn new nteresting facts.
+THe quiz is suitable for all those who would like to learn new interesting facts.

 ![Mock up image](assets/wireframes/Mock_up_MS2.JPG)